gospeldesk/www.gospeldesk.org/_posts/2024-02-20-welcome-to-gospel-desk.md

 my hand, and I want to make the most of it. “[I]t is the conscience of the offerer that sanctifies the sacrifice when it is pure, and thus moves God to accept the offering as from a friend” (St. Irenaeus, _Against Heresies_, 4.16.4).
-May God in His mercy grant me a pure conscience that I might make ready an acceptable offering to Him.
+May God in His mercy grant me, an unworthy sinner, a pure conscience to bring Him an acceptable offering.

-I am motivated by the Great Commission.
-I am encouraged by my bishop, my priest, my godparents, and my friends.
+I am roused by the Parable of the Talents and the Great Commission.
+I am encouraged by my bishop, priest, godparents, and friends.
 I trust that God will prosper what is worthwhile in my efforts, and what is unworthy will be corrected or forgotten.
-I welcome your [feedback](mailto:chad@zetaweb.com), and I thank you for reading.
+I covet your prayers and welcome your [feedback](mailto:chad@zetaweb.com), and I thank you for reading.
+May you find something helpful here.

 Glory to Jesus Christ! ☦️ 💃